sftpplus/sftpplus-docs/doc_source/configuration/administrators.rst

     :doc:`cryptography guide </standards/cryptography>` page.

-role
-^^^^
+roles
+^^^^^

 :Default value: `DEFAULT-ROLE`
 :Optional: No
-:From version: 2.1.0
+:From version: 4.16.0
-:Values: * UUID for the role associated with this administrator.
+:Values: * UUID of a role.
+         * Comma-separated UUID of roles
 :Description:
-    Human-readable short string used to identify this role.
+    This option defines the roles associated with this administrator.

+    It can be configured with one or multiple role UUIDs.

+    The first UUID is the primary role of this administrator.

+    Updating this configuration doesn't impact the sessions of already authenticated administrators, which continue to use the old configuration value.
+    The new value is only used for new authentications.